Union Pacific's Shops

 This page was last updated on January 24, 2023.

-(This is a work in progress; research continues.
-The following is a compilation of brief notes dating from April 25, 1995, and is meant to serve as the basis for an as-yet incomplete overview of UP's locomotive and car repair shops.
+(The following is a compilation of brief notes dating from April 25, 1995, and is meant to serve as the basis for an as-yet incomplete overview of UP's locomotive and car repair shops.
 Updates are being made on an irregular basis.)

 Union Pacific's Downing B. Jenks Shop at North Little Rock performs all of the heavy locomotive maintenance on the Union Pacific Railroad.
 It is also the largest shop on the railroad, employing over 1,000 people.
 UP's shop at North Platte, Nebraska, is the second largest shop on the UP, employing about 600 persons.
 Until it was closed in 1998, Salt Lake City was the third largest, with about 350 people performing inspections and light repairs as needed.
 The former Missouri Pacific shop at Fort Worth, Texas, employs about 250 people, and also performs the necessary inspections and light repairs on locomotives assigned to that region.